SharkSnack/shiren-6/content/dungeons/dune-of-batsu.md

 ### 24-29F

-The primary danger zone of this dungeon.<br/>Nigiri Boss (24-29F) can inflict Onigiri status instead of transforming items into Large Onigiri.<br/>If you get hit by Sky Dragon (24-27F)'s flame while you have Onigiri status, you'll instantly collapse.<br/>Skull Mage 2 (24-27F) can inflict Confused status from a distance, so remember to Scout inside rooms.<br/>Iai (26-29F) also appears - if your equipment gets disarmed, check for traps as you walk to the item.<br/>Porky 3 (27-30F) can be a menace with its 75 attack power and Porky Rock throwing range of 8 tiles.
+The primary danger zone of this dungeon.<br/>Nigiri Boss (24-29F) can inflict Onigiri status instead of transforming items into Large Onigiri.<br/>If you get hit by Sky Dragon (24-27F)'s flame while you have Onigiri status, you'll instantly collapse.<br/>Skull Wizard (24-27F) can inflict Confused status from a distance, so remember to <span class="blueText">Look Around</span> in rooms.<br/>Fencer (26-29F) also appears - if your equipment gets disarmed, check for traps as you walk to the item.<br/>Porkon (27-30F) is a menace with its 75 attack power and Porky Rock throwing range of 8 tiles.

 ### Boss